BonfaceKilz/BonfaceKilz/content/post/2018-12-27-using-computers.md

 +++
-title = "Using Computers in the digital age" description = """
+title = "Using Computers in the Digital Age" description = """
   Earlier today I left my phone in an Uber.
 This little event made me question how integral computers have become in my life and how dependent we have become on them.